rdelfin/async-zmq/README.md

 [license-badge]: https://img.shields.io/crates/l/async-zmq
 [build-bade]: https://img.shields.io/github/workflow/status/wusyong/async-zmq/Main

-This is high-level bindings for [`zmq`] in asynchronous manner.
-Crate itself uses some modules from [`async-std`], but it should also work on any other async reactor.
-The goal for this project is providing simple interface that is compatible with any async executor and reactor.
+Async-zmq is high-level bindings for [`zmq`] in asynchronous manner which is compatible to **every** async runtime.
+No need for configuring or tuning features.
+Just plug in and see how it works!

 ## Usage